Hypercontractivity of spherical averages in Hamming space

 Our original interest in hypercontractivity was motivated by a remarkably simple solution it yields to a problem that the author attempted to solve using more conventional semi-definite programming (SDP), compare Sections IV in~\cite{YP12-isit} and~\cite{YP13-htstruct}.
-Here is an application of the new result (Theorem~\ref{th:main}) similar in spirit: \begin{corollary} For every $\epsilon\in(0,1)$ there are constants $C_1, C_2 > 0$ such that for any dimension $n$ and any set $A\subset \FF_2^n$ with the property that the average multiplicity of $A+A$ on at least some Hamming sphere $\Sph_j$ with $\epsilon n \le j \le (1-\epsilon) n$ exceeds $\lambda |A|$ implies that cardinality $|A| \ge C_1 \lambda^{C_2} 2^n$.
-Formally:
+Here is an application of the new result (Theorem~\ref{th:main}) similar in spirit: \begin{corollary} For every $\epsilon\in(0,1)$ there are constants $C_1, C_2 > 0$ such that for any dimension $n$ and any set $A\subset \FF_2^n$ we have